sgnl05/sgnl05-colorprompt/README.md

 ####`ensure`

-Boolean.
+String.
 Ensure if file /etc/profile.d/colorprompt.sh is present or absent.
 Defaults to present.

 ####`default_usercolor`